 Imagine trying to explain to a technician why a machine took “7 hours and 40 minutes” to complete a cycle.
-While understandable, it’s not the most precise way to record the data.
+And while understandable, it’s not the most precise way to record the data.
 Now, picture feeding that same information into a sophisticated analytics program; the software requires a single numerical input, not a verbal description.
 This is where converting time into decimal form becomes indispensable.

 The Importance of Decimal Time

 The beauty of decimal time lies in its ease of calculation.
-Because our number system is base-10, calculations involving decimal time are straightforward.
+In practice, because our number system is base-10, calculations involving decimal time are straightforward.
 Addition, subtraction, multiplication, and division become seamless processes, reducing the chances of errors and saving time.
 Consider calculating employee work hours for payroll.
 Using standard time, you'd have to convert minutes to fractions of an hour, which can be cumbersome.
 Decimal time streamlines this, providing an accurate and efficient method to manage working hours.

 Comprehensive Overview: Converting 7 Hours 40 Minutes to Decimal